natalidesanti/mimicking_hg_connection_using_ml/README.md

-# Mimicking the galaxy-halo connection
+# Mimicking the halo-galaxy connection using machine learning

-This is the code repository related to the paper **Mimicking the galaxy-halo connection using machine learning**.
+This is the code repository related to the paper **Mimicking the halo-galaxy connection using machine learning**.
 It contains:

 * All the ML models developed in the work;
 * Examples about how using them in the paper analysis;